arnesson/cordova-plugin-firebase/README.md

 - `IOS_ON_DEVICE_CONVERSION_ANALYTICS` - whether to include the On-Device Conversion component of the Firebase SDK.
   - Defaults to `false` if not specified.
   - If `true`, the component will be included and [initiateOnDeviceConversionMeasurement](#initiateondeviceconversionmeasurement) can be called at run-time to enable it.
+  - Note that this is a [post-install plugin variable](#post-install-plugin-variables) so an additional step is required to activate the plugin variable the first time it is specified.

+### Post-install plugin variables
+- Some of the plugin variables above are used to optionally include additional components of the Firebase SDKs.
+- Since Cordova does not support using plugin variables to optionally include plugin dependencies, this plugin implements a [custom npm post-install script](scripts/post_install.js) to enable this behaviour.
+- This script is executed automatically after the plugin is installed and will apply the plugin variables defined in your project's `package.json` to the plugin's `plugin.xml` file **before** Cordova parses the `plugin.xml` file.
+- However, the **first time** you specify a new plugin variable, the post-install script will be executed **before** Cordova has added the plugin variable to the `package.json` file so the plugin variable will not be applied to the `plugin.xml` file.
+- **IMPORTANT**: Therefore if you specify a plugin variable for the first time, you must **reinstall** the plugin for the plugin variable to be applied to the `plugin.xml` file:
+  - e.g. `cordova plugin rm cordova-plugin-firebasex --nosave && cordova plugin add cordova-plugin-firebasex --nosave`
+  - Note: you do not have to specify the plugin variable(s) again when reinstalling the plugin as they will be read from the `package.json` file.

 ## Supported Cordova Versions
 - cordova: `>= 10`